 The third key step is to deal with the area of concern directly.
 This is where some sort of therapy comes into play.
 An applied kinesiologist such as myself is concerned with making sure the muscles around the involved joint or joints are functioning normally, and the bones are in proper alignment.
 Dealing with injuries, whether new or old, is often very beneficial.
 Acupressure points are also very useful to help with pain control and inflammation.

 Rheumatoid arthritis is more of a chronic, inflammatory, multiple-site arthritis.
 The medical society uses analgesics to control pain, corticosteroids, immunosuppressive drugs, NSAIDs, and disease-modifying antirheumatic drugs to help get the patient by day-to-day.
-I will of course tell you the natural, and what I feel is the more appropriate way, to deal with this disease.
 All of the information above for OA is also very important and necessary to properly deal with, and overcome, RA.
 Additionally, since RA is autoimmune in nature, focusing on the immune system in the treatment regimen is extremely important.

 Along with treating the specific involved areas, fighting the inflammation naturally, and making sure the necessary nutrient components are available for joint repair, you need to deal with the immune issue of RA.
 One of the most common immune deterrents is a food allergy or allergies.
 Eliminating the offender(s) is necessary for success.
 Since about one-half of the immune system is contained within the healthy bacteria that line the digestive tract, dealing with the digestive system is also important.
 Sometimes that means supporting with digestive enzymes or replenishing the lost bacteria.
 The health of the gut can be further investigated through a digestive analysis or an organic acid test.